nickkossolapov/fame-boy/README.md

 Along the way, I mostly optimised for readability, idiomatic F#, and having fun in the process, rather than chasing perfect hardware accuracy or maximum performance.

-I did use AI for a lot of the test cases, some code review, occasional helping me understand bits of the hardware (looking at you, APU), and a particularly unhinged performance optimization session at the end.
+I did use AI for a lot of the test cases, some code review, occasionally helping me understand bits of the hardware (looking at you, APU), and a particularly unhinged performance optimization session at the end.
 But most of the code was still (unfortunately?) meticulously crafted by me.